mgp87/GANs-CLIP-with-PyTorch/README.md

 - In GenAI, the agent hallucinates scenarios where it tests different strategies to find the best one.

 ### 2. GAN Training
+GAN stands for Generative Adversarial Networks.
+It is a type of neural network that is used to generate new data that is similar to the training data.
+It is composed of two networks: the generator and the discriminator.

  ![GAN Training](https://github.com/mgp87/GANs-CLIP-with-PyTorch/blob/main/GAN/GAN_Training.png)

  #### 2.1.
 Cross Entropy Loss